Stuycs-K/final-project-3-huangp-shannonh/PRESENTATION.md

 We have an audio file here that is separated into blocks of even length.

+## Echo hiding demo in Audacity

+[include example audio file]

+[Add pictures to model each step for the people who aren't here]

 [how to do your own echo hiding maybe]